nadiarichards/tableau-challenge/README.md

 My exploration has resulted in 4 dashboards and 1 story from 15+ individual sheets.

 ### 1. Ridership By Gender and Age
+Main takeaway from this visualization is to see how much ridership in general has dropped as compared to 2019.
+It is understandable why March of 202 is not yet showing such a decline as pandemic only started in the second half of March and people were not yet sure what to do till about April.
+I though what was facinating is the male/female ratio in 2021 vs 2019.
+When the riderhip dropped, it seems like both genders started to use it more equally.
+It may mean that either more males stopped riding CitiBike or the outreach to increase the number of female riders worked.
+Most likely, it is a combination of both, but that needs further exploration.
 ![Ridership By Gender and Age](https://github.com/nadiarichards/tableau-challenge/blob/main/Images/Ridership%20by%20Gender%20and%20Age.png)

 ### 2. Most Popular CitiBike Stations
+This map shows all the CitiBike stations rated in size and color intesity based on popularity as a strt and end station.
+What was interesting to see is the change o=in popularity of the stations throught the pandemic.
+It may mean that people living in those neighborhoods were most likely to have moved out of the city at that time since most people start their trip on CitiBikes closes to their home.

 ![Most Popular CitiBike Stations](https://github.com/nadiarichards/tableau-challenge/blob/main/Images/Most%20Popular%20CitiBike%20Stations.png)
 ![Most Popular CitiBike Stations by Year](https://github.com/nadiarichards/tableau-challenge/blob/main/Images/Most%20Popular%20Stations%20by%20Year.png)

 ### 3. Most Popular End Stations by Gender
+I thought it was interesting to see that there is a big difference in popularity by gender specifucally for stations where peopel chose to end their trip.
+Top of mind for me was safety - or how safe women felt docking the bikes at those stations.
+I personally have a couple of CitiBike stations that I would rather not use as a female - for safety precautions.

 ![Most Popular End Stations for Men](https://github.com/nadiarichards/tableau-challenge/blob/main/Images/Most%20Popular%20End%20Stations%20for%20Men.png)